gvwilson/thirdbit/fiction/iffy/index.md

 Uncle Jack pocketed the card and grunted something unintelligible.
 "Thank you," Wales said.
 "I'll be quick."
-He turned to go, then stopped himself and tapped the tech in his temple.
+He turned to go, then stopped himself and tapped his temple again.
 "Just so you know, this is still switched on.
 So if you try to call the Marines, I'll know."